K-Drama Review: “SKY Castle” Uprears Habit-Forming Following Owing To Excellent Cast & Shocking Plot Twists

 Spinning the conflict of SKY Castle is Seo Jin’s passion to make Ye Seo enter the medical school of Seoul National University.
 A proud dream for the Kangs since it will make them a family with three generations of doctors.

 Because of that, Seo Jin hires a university admission coach, Kim Yeo Jeong, to guide Ye Seo.
 She met Coach Kim through her friend who committed suicide.
 Her friend’s son Young Jae successfully entered SNU med school through Coach Kim’s program.

-A new family moves in to the house vacated by Young Jae’s family.
-Dr. Hwang Chi Yeol, his wife Lee Su Lim and son Woo Joo start building relationship with the other three families.
+A new family moves into the house vacated by Young Jae’s family.
+Dr. Hwang Chi Yeol, his wife Lee Su Lim and son Woo Joo start building relationships with the other three families.

-But a complication from Seo Jin’s husband past flame presents herself, Hye Na, school rival of Ye Seo.
+But a complication from Seo Jin’s husband’s past flame presents herself, Hye Na, a school rival of Ye Seo.
 When Hye Na’s mother died, she learned the truth about her birth father so she decides to enter his household.

 Working as her half-sister’s tutor for food and lodging, she soon uncovers Coach Kim’s dirty tactics utilized on her mentoring program.
 Because of Hye Na’s unexpected stumbling of the villainess’ evil ploy, Coach Kim instigated an accident killing Hye Na and pinning Woo Joo on the crime.

 Later on, Seo Jin finally realized Coach Kim’s dark colors and makes a move to stop her from her wickedness.